Designing a Resource and Support Hub for Dementia Caregivers

 Family Caregiver Kickstart course on Circle.so, providing caregivers with easy access to educational content and community support within the platform.

-Comparison of the plain text (left) and polished (right) resource versions.
-The polished version features enhanced formatting and accessibility, with a green paint stroke across the top, added at the client's request.
+Comparison of resource versions: plain text (left) and polished (right).
+The updated version includes improved formatting and accessibility, with a green paint stroke across the top at the client’s request

 ▸ Stakeholder Insight